Originally published January 19, 2015

 You must first understand that in many ways my mother and I were never really close.
 This was not a situation that either one of us chose or nurtured.
 It was a fact of life that sprang from our differing relationships with the man she married.
 Yes, he was my biological father, but he failed miserably by any other definition.
 My mother was not aware of the issues I faced until I was in my 30s.
 She was too busy trying to hold her marriage together.
 I never faulted her for that.
 In fact for some reason I always felt very protective of her.

 To understand our family dynamics you must first realize that I grew up in the 50s and 60s.
 Back then, you didn’t talk about “private matters,” and all those unseemly things that went on in the world just didn’t happen in “good homes.”
-It, quite frankly, never occurred to my mother that there was anything going on in our home that she needed to recognize and do something about, and in my own, non-child version of wisdom, I chose not to shatter that delusion.
+It, quite frankly, never occurred to my mother that there was anything going on in our home that she needed to recognize and do something about.
+In my own, non-child version of wisdom, I chose not to shatter that delusion.
 And so it was that I became the protector.

 There is, however, one legacy that my mother gave me that reduces those years to background noise: an insatiable desire to read.